 We don't have a clear answer from science yet.
 But what we do know from science is that in addition to our own personal choices for good or bad, when someone experiences trauma, neglect, abuse in childhood, there are consequences in the brain.
 In other words, we know that trauma impacts the brain not only for the one traumatized but for that person’s children even if they didn’t experience that trauma or are yet unborn.

 However, it’s important to also note that not everyone who experiences abuse, neglect, or trauma develops a personality disorder or becomes a sociopath or an abuser as a result of that trauma.
 We must ask ourselves what else is at work?

+Our heart.
+[Tweet “Even after something traumatic happens to us, we have choices to make about what we will do with what happens to us.”]
 Will we hate or forgive?
 Will we curl up in fear?
 Retaliate or trust God?
 These particular decisions repeatedly made over our lifespan, create not only the particular neural pathways in our brain but our character traits of good and evil.